-- insert a character (e.g. ABC → ABCA)

-- remove a character (e.g. $ABC \rightarrow AC$)

-- change a character (e.g. ABC → ADC)
+- remove a character (e.g. $ABC \rightarrow AC$) - change a character (e.g. ABC \rightarrow ADC)

 For example, the edit distance between LOVE and MOVIE is 2, because we can first perform the operation LOVE \rightarrow MOVE (change) and then the operation MOVE \rightarrow MOVIE (insertion).
 This is the smallest possible number of operations, because it is clear that it is not possible to use only one operation.